 This trellis is a little hard to see through all of the pictures of this post.
 So allow me to fill you in.

-Basically, they are building a fenced in garden.
+They are building a fenced-in garden.
 I guess they have large critters where they are because it looks as though their garden is similar to Fort Knox.

 As I was saying, in the midst of this build, they realize they had a bumper crop of pumpkins.